mchmarny/disco/README.md

 ### Prerequisites

 Since you are interested in `disco`, you probably already have GCP account and project.
-Here are some of the other prerequisites:
+If not, you learn about creating and managing projects [here](https://cloud.google.com/resource-manager/docs/creating-managing-projects).
+The other prerequisites include:

 #### gcloud

-To invoke GCP APIs, `disco` uses `gcloud`.
-You can find instructions on how to install it [here](https://cloud.google.com/sdk/docs/install).
-Once installed, you will need to provisioned Application Default Credentials (ADC):
+`disco` only uses `gcloud` to provision Application Default Credentials (ADC).
+You can find instructions on how to install `gcloud` [here](https://cloud.google.com/sdk/docs/install).
+To provision ADC run and follow the prompts:

 ```shell
 gcloud auth application-default login
 ```

-#### Service APIs
+#### APIs

-`disco` also depends on a few GCP service APIs to be enabled on each project you want to access:
+`disco` also depends on a few GCP service APIs.
+To enable these, run:

 ```shell
 gcloud services enable \